tokamak-network/ton-staking-v2/docs/en/ton-staking-v2.md

     <figcaption> </figcaption>
 </figure>

 The first thing to understand is the issue of how to check Layer 2 in L1.
 Layer 2 that we are currently targeting is Optimism Rollup.
 Layer 2 of Optimism is applied first, and contracts can be upgraded so that other layers can also be applied.
 Optimism Layer 2 has a legacy version and a bedrock version.
 Please remember that the initial application target is limited to cases where the L2 nativeToken is TON among Optimism Legacy Version and Optimism Bedrock Version.
-The Optimism Bedrock version contains the information and environment settings of the L1 contract in the SystemConfig contract.
-Therefore, the address of SystemConfig will be used as an address to distinguish Layer2.
-In the case of the legacy version, SystemConfig does not exist, so a separate legacySystemConfig contract was created.
-In the case of legacy layer 2, you must deploy the legacySystemConfig contract and use this address as an address book to distinguish the corresponding layer 2.
+The Optimism Bedrock version contains the information and environment settings of the L1 contract in the RollupConfig contract.
+Therefore, the address of RollupConfig will be used as an address to distinguish Layer2.
+In the case of the legacy version, RollupConfig does not exist, so a separate legacySystemConfig(RollupConfig) contract was created.
+In the case of legacy layer 2, you must deploy the legacySystemConfig(RollupConfig) contract and use this address as an address book to distinguish the corresponding layer 2.

 The added contracts in the blue part will be explained in detail in the contract part below.

 # Use case
 ## For registrant of L1BridgeRegistry
-An account with registrant permission in the L1BridgeRegistry contract can register SystemConfig, which holds unique information about Layer2.
-Registering SystemConfig means confirming that Layer 2 is problem-free.
-Only Layer 2 of the registered SystemConfig can be registered as Layer2Candidate.
+An account with registrant permission in the L1BridgeRegistry contract can register RollupConfig, which holds unique information about Layer2.
+Registering RollupConfig means confirming that Layer 2 is problem-free.
+Only Layer 2 of the registered RollupConfig can be registered as Layer2Candidate.
 Only after being registered as Layer2Candidate can the sequencer receive seigniorage.

 <figure>
     <center><img src="https://github.com/tokamak-network/ton-staking-v2/blob/15-create-a-document/docs/img/3-1.png"
-         alt="Register SystemConfig" width=400 ></center>
+         alt="Register RollupConfig" width=400 ></center>
     <figcaption> </figcaption>
 </figure>

 ## For everyone
-Anyone can register Layer2Candidate for SystemConfig registered in L1BridgeRegistry.
+Anyone can register Layer2Candidate for RollupConfig registered in L1BridgeRegistry.
 When registering Layer2Candidate, you must deposit more than the minimum deposit into the operator account, so you must also provide a ton equivalent to the minimum deposit.
 Based on the current service standard, at least 1000.1 TON must be provided.
 Operator, Layer2Candidate, and Coinage contracts are created through the ‘registerLayer2Candidate’ function.

 <figure>
     <center><img src="https://github.com/tokamak-network/ton-staking-v2/blob/15-create-a-document/docs/img/3-2.png"